WeblateOrg/weblate/docs/workflows.rst

 Direct translation
 ------------------
-This is most usual setup for smaller teams, anybody can directly translate.
+This is the most usual setup for smaller teams, anybody can directly translate.
 This is also the default setup in Weblate.

 * *Any user* can edit translations.